TJBriggs/portfolio/README.md

 [View Code](/proctor-productions)

 Nominated for an Awwward, this site originally featured full screen videos, nested sliders, and AJAX sorting for their work section.
 The team page highlights the fun & creative culture at Proctor.
+This website has been redesigned and rebuilt since my original work.

 #### Project Highlights: